This post may contain affiliate links. Read my full disclosure policy.

 How to make crispy light Zucchini Fritters!
 Never soggy or heavy!
 This Greek-inspired recipe for Zucchini Fritters is made with feta and dill, topped with optional Tzatziki sauce.
-Serve with a hearty green salad – a simple, delicious vegetarian meal or a tasty appetizer!
+Serve this with a hearty green salad for a simple delicious vegetarian meal or a tasty appetizer!
 Updated 7/20

 A simple recipe highlighting zucchini and summer squash- Zucchini Fritters!
 If you are like me, you’ve probably come close to your fill of zucchini and summer squash for the season.
 When we get to this point at our house, I know it is time to whip up these tasty Zucchini Fritters.
 (New photos by Simply Suwannee)

-I’ve discovered that my husband Brian will eat pretty much anything that comes in the form of a fritter, so this is a tactic I often emply when trying to get through the last mound of summer produce.
+I’ve discovered that my husband will eat pretty much anything that comes in the form of a fritter, so this is a tactic I employ when trying to get through the last mound of summer produce.

 After it releases its liquid, place in a strainer and press as much of the water out.
 Blot with paper towels.
 Get them dry.

-Mix in the rest of the ingredients and you will end up with a thick “batter”, which will be full of good zucchini flavor and texture, and not taste too eggy.
+Mix in the rest of the ingredients and you will end up with a thick dough or “batter”, which will be full of good zucchini flavor and texture, and not taste eggy.

-You will know they are done in the inside when they start to puff up slightly.
+You will know they are done on the inside when they start to puff up slightly.

-Make your Tzatziki Sauce.
+Make the optional Tzatziki Sauce.
 If you are swimming in Zucchini, Tzatziki can also be made with zucchini instead of the traditional English cucumber.
 Tzatziki, a Greek-style yogurt sauce is a really refreshing and cool topping for the crispy warm fritters- or sub a little yogurt or sour cream.

 Spoon a dollop of tzatziki sauce on top and serve with a salad.
 This can be a light dinner or hearty lunch.